koskinev/koskinev.github.io/posts/atomic_rng.md

 }
 ```

-The `fetch_add` call loads the current state, increments it constant, and stores the new value in a single atomic operation.
+The `fetch_add` call loads the current state, increments it, and stores the new value in a single atomic operation.
 The `Ordering::Relaxed` means that we don't care about the ordering of the operations, only that they are atomic.
 And that's it.

 ## Quality and performance